fgnt/speaker_reassignment/README.md

 Note: The `audio_path` should point to the audio path of the segment, and not to the full recording stream.
 This means, that start and end times are not used for slicing.
-The `speaker` is may be used, if you use a sticky algorithm, that tries to keep the speaker labels.
+The `speaker` may be used, if you use a sticky algorithm, that tries to keep the speaker labels.
 If you do not use a sticky algorithm, the speaker labels are ignored.